What's an MRI (Magnetic Resonance Imaging)?

 MRIs are done in hospitals and at radiology centers.

-An MRI of the cervical spine produces detailed pictures of the cervical spine (the bones in the back of the neck).
+An MRI of the lumbar spine produces detailed pictures of the lumbar spine (the bones, disks, spinal cord, and other structures in the lower back).

-A cervical (SER-vih-kul) spine MRI can detect a variety of conditions in the neck and upper back area, including problems with the soft tissues within the spinal column, such as the spinal cord, nerves, and disks.
+A lumbar spine MRI can detect a variety of conditions in the lower back, including problems with the bones (vertebrae), soft tissues (such as the spinal cord), nerves, and disks.

-- Evaluate symptoms such as pain, numbness, tingling or weakness in the arms, shoulders, or neck area.
+- Evaluate symptoms such as lower back pain, leg pain, numbness, tingling or weakness.

-- Diagnose tumors, bleeding, swelling, infections, or inflammatory conditions in the vertebrae or surrounding tissues.
+- Diagnose tumors, bleeding, swelling, and infections or inflammatory conditions in the vertebrae or surrounding tissues.

 What if I Have Questions?

-If you have questions about the cervical spine MRI or the results of the test, speak with your doctor.
+If you have questions about the lumbar spine MRI or the results of the test, speak with your doctor.
 You can also talk to the MRI technician before the exam.